Why am I keeping this blog? Briefly: to help spread software freedom into the hardware world.

 I began using free open source software not long ago.
 More and more I am understanding the importance of software freedom and the efficiency and quality of the open source approach.
 In my journey into the free software world, the public information that can be found online helped me a lot.
 Good information is a fundamental resource for any technical environment.
 If every bit of knowledge was closed, every project needs to start from scratch; when knowledge is spread, anyone has the freedom to choose a starting point and make a progress from there.
 We have now the possibility to run software on our computer and know exactly what is being run, who are the developers that wrote it and why it is doing what is doing.

 There are many layers of software, from device drivers to web sites; I prefer to work on the interface between hardware and software.
 I feel like I am standing on the ground and I don’t know what is below me, but I am confident that it won’t collapse under my feet.
-In the same way I can’t know exactly what is inside a processor, but I am confident that it won’t fail.
-When hardware fails, it feels like a sinkhole: “What??
+In the same way I don’t know exactly the implementation of the processor that is running on my computer, but I know what it does, and I am confident that it won’t fail.
+When hardware fails, it feels like a sinkhole: “What’s happening?!?
 The earth is not supposed to do that!” but indeed it happens.
 It’s unexpected and it’s a catastrophe.
 Because of this, I feel compelled to dig and examine what’s below.
-I like open source hardware because it offers me a platform that can be studied and even modified.
+I like open source hardware because it offers me a software development platform that can be studied and even modified.
 It’s a matter of knowledge and trust.

-Balau blog is my personal technical diary where I organize my knowledge and give it to everyone.
-The information I put here contributes to the global knowledge on the subjects of hardware, embedded platforms and free software.
+Freedom Embedded blog is my personal technical diary where I organize my knowledge and give it to everyone.
+I want the information I put here to contribute to the global knowledge on the subjects of hardware, embedded platforms and free software.

 The blog posts fall into three main categories, that can be browsed from the right sidebar: